Mine LiDAR Scanning (Drone/UAV/Aerial)

 Mining Drone Survey & LiDAR Scanning Services in India

-Surveying India provides professional mining drone survey and LiDAR scanning services across India for open-cast mines, coal mines, limestone quarries, metal mining operations, and mineral exploration projects.
+We work with open-cast mines, coal mines, limestone quarries, metal mining operations, and mineral exploration sites across India.
 Our UAV-based LiDAR surveys deliver centimetre-level accuracy for mine planning, stockpile volume measurement, progress monitoring, and environmental compliance — faster and safer than any traditional survey method.

-Trusted by 500+ clients across India with 800+ successfully completed drone survey projects, we are one of the most experienced DGCA-compliant UAV survey teams in the country — serving major mining belts across Jharkhand, Odisha, Chhattisgarh, Rajasthan, Madhya Pradesh, and Karnataka.
+Trusted by 500+ clients with 800+ successfully completed drone and LiDAR survey projects, we’re one of the most experienced DGCA-compliant UAV survey teams in India — serving major mining belts across Jharkhand, Odisha, Chhattisgarh, Rajasthan, Madhya Pradesh, Karnataka, and beyond.

 Get a free project quote → Contact Us